Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 * Trade (upper-left): for trading with other player
 * Production (upper-right): for paying salary and manufacturing
 * Movement (lower-left): for moving this player
-* Storage (lower-right): not being used unless transfer to other categories
+* Storage (lower-right): not being used, can be transferred to other categories, but not vice versa

 #### Player information buttons